Spiritual Direction Formation Program

 Eileen Crusan, Spiritual Director, Supervisor

 Eileen worked for more than 30 years as an HR executive in the health care and financial services industries and graduated from Villa Maria Education and Spirituality Center with a certificate in spiritual direction.
 She is also a graduate of the Together in the Mystery Program, a supervisory training program affiliated with the San Francisco Theological Seminary.
-She served as Spiritual Director at St. Matthew parish in Charlotte for 4 years and currently serves as Director of Holy Ground of the Carolinas, offering spiritual direction for individuals and groups as well as supervision for individual directors and peer groups.
+She served as Spiritual Director at St. Matthew parish in Charlotte for 4 years and currently serves as Director of Holy Ground of the Carolinas, offering spiritual direction for individuals and groups as well as supervision for individual directors, students, and peer groups.
 She is trained in Ignatian spirituality and offers the Spiritual Exercises of St. Ignatius and guided Ignatian retreats.

 Deborah Delano, Spiritual Director, Retreat Guide